yjskrs/main/README.md

 We are sick of counting our MCs at the beginning of every semester too.
 Easily see how many MCs you have left in order to apply for graduation.

-#### Grade Point Average (GPA) Tracker
+#### Cumulative Average Point (CAP) Tracker
-No more googling GPA Calculators. iGrad's GPA tracker keeps track of your GPA at every step and even offers predictive services so you know how well you have to do in order to achieve your dream Cumulative Point Average (CAP).
+No more googling CAP calculators. iGrad's CAP tracker keeps track of your CAP at every step and even offers predictive services so you know how well you have to do in order to achieve your dream Cumulative Point Average (CAP).

 ## Components

+<a name="fig-1">**Figure 1**</a>
 ![](https://user-images.githubusercontent.com/34233605/75425925-9774ff80-597e-11ea-87f5-228f95b5c84f.png)
-<a name="fig-1">Fig. 1</a>

 #### Courses
 A course is simply a group of requirements.
-It is also how we keep track of your overall GPA and MCs.
+It is also how we keep track of your overall CAP and MCs.

 #### Requirements